-While in custody, Mr. Amanklychev and Mr. Khadzhiev have been subjected to torture and other physical abuse at the hands of the Turkmen government.
+While in custody, Messrs.
+Amanklychev and Khadzhiev have been subjected to torture and other physical abuse at the hands of the Turkmen government.
 Soon after their arrests, an Interior Ministry official involved in his detainment told Mr. Amankychev's family, "[y]ou wouldn't recognize him.
 After three days of uninterrupted questioning, he's simply unrecognizable."
-At the Ministry of National Security pre-trial detention center, both men were held in unbearable conditions, suffering humiliation at the hands of prison guards and officials from the special services of Turkmenistan.
+At the Ministry of National Security pre-trial detention center, Messrs.
+Amnklychev and Khadzhiev were held in unbearable conditions, suffering humiliation at the hands of prison guards and officials from the special services of Turkmenistan.
 Eleven people were held in a cell with an area of six square meters and both men were denied food, clothing, medical attention, use of the lavatory, and other essentials.
 Temperatures reached 50 degrees centigrade and both men suffered unbearable thirst.
 They have been administered psychotropic drugs, beaten, intimidated, and threatened with harm to their families if they did not cooperate.

-Moreover, Mr. Khadzhiev's sister, colleague and co-defendant, Ogulsapar Muradova, was evidently tortured and likely murdered by Turkmenistan government officials while in government custody.
-On September 14, 2006, less than three weeks after she was convicted along with Mr. Amanklychev and Mr. Khadzhiev, Turkmen authorities informed Ms. Muradova's family that she had died.
-Though the government claimed that she died of "natural causes," her body showed evidence of physical abuse.
+Moreover, Mr. Khadzhiev's sister, colleague and co-defendant, Ogulsapar Muradova, was evidently tortured and likely murdered by Turkmen government officials while in government custody.
+On September 14, 2006, less than three weeks after she was convicted along with Messrs.
+Amanklychev and Khadzhiev, Turkmen authorities informed Ms. Muradova's family that she had died.
+Though the government claimed she died of "natural causes," her mangled body showed evidence of physical abuse.
 According to Ms. Muradova's relatives, when they retrieved her body, she had a head wound, bruises from strangulation, puncture marks from injections, and a broken leg.
-Ms. Muradova's suspicious death in custody is telling of the circumstances that Mr. Amanklychev and Mr. Khadzehiv likely have endured and continue to face.
+Ms. Muradova's suspicious death in custody is telling of the circumstances Messrs.
+Amanklychev and Khadzehiv likely continue to endure.
+The conditions all three journalists have faced, and which Messrs.
+Amanklychev and Khadzhiev still face, violate the protections of ICCPR Article 7, which declares that "[n]o one shall be subjected to torture or to cruel, inhuman or degrading treatment of punishment."